LisaHJung/O4B/README.md

  <img width="1040" alt="image" src="https://github.com/user-attachments/assets/36081b69-8d28-4e16-9afa-86957759fc90" />

-- The `otlp/jaeger` exporter sends the telemetry data to a Jaeger backend at port 4317.
+- The `otlp/jaeger` exporter sends the telemetry data to the Jaeger backend at port 4317.

-**The `Service` component configures how data flows inside the Collector**
+**The `Service` component configures how the data flows inside the Collector.**
 ```
 service:
   pipelines: